Jane Goodall: Personal life

-Opinions and written works
+Opinions and beliefs

 Bigfoot

 Goodall was known to have supported the possibility that undiscovered species of primates may still exist, including cryptids such as Sasquatch, Yeren and other types of Bigfoot.
 She talked about this possibility in various interviews and debates.
-In 2012, when the Huffington Post asked her about it, Goodall replied: "I'm fascinated and would actually love them to exist," adding, "Of course, it's strange that there has never been a single authentic hide or hair of the Bigfoot, but I've read all the accounts."
+In 2012, Goodall remarked on Bigfoot: "I'm fascinated and would actually love them to exist," adding, "Of course, it's strange that there has never been a single authentic hide or hair of the Bigfoot, but I've read all the accounts."

 Religion and spirituality

 Goodall was raised in a Christian congregationalist family.
 As a young woman, she took night classes in Theosophy.
 Her family were occasional churchgoers, but Goodall began attending more regularly as a teenager when the church appointed a new minister, Trevor Davies.
 "He was highly intelligent and his sermons were powerful and thought-provoking...
 I could have listened to his voice for hours...
 I fell madly in love with him...
 Suddenly, no one had to encourage me to go to church.
 Indeed, there were never enough services for my liking."
 Of her later discovery of the atheism and agnosticism of many of her scientific colleagues, Goodall wrote that "[f]ortunately, by the time I got to Cambridge I was twenty-seven years old and my beliefs had already moulded so that I was not influenced by these opinions."

 In Reason for Hope: A Spiritual Journey (1999), Goodall described the implications of a mystical experience she had at Notre Dame Cathedral in 1977: "Since I cannot believe that this was the result of chance, I have to admit anti-chance.
 And so I must believe in a guiding power in the universe – in other words, I must believe in God."
 When asked if she believes in God, Goodall said in September 2010: "I don't have any idea of who or what God is.
 But I do believe in some great spiritual power.
 I feel it particularly when I'm out in nature.
 It's just something that's bigger and stronger than what I am or what anybody is.
 I feel it.
 And it's enough for me."
 When asked in the same year if she still considers herself a Christian, Goodall told The Guardian: "I suppose so; I was raised as a Christian."
 She stated further that she saw no contradiction between evolution and belief in God.

 In her foreword to the 2017 book The Intelligence of the Cosmos by Ervin Laszlo, a philosopher of science who advocates quantum consciousness theory, Goodall wrote: "we must accept that there is an Intelligence driving the process [of evolution], that the Universe and life on Earth are inspired and in-formed by an unknown and unknowable Creator, a Supreme Being, a Great Spiritual Power."